getslash/slash/doc/building_solution.rst

       def get_name(self):
           return "microtech"

-To initialize and make accessible a microwave instance, we'll use *the slash fixture global*.
-We already covered :ref:`the fixture global in brief in an earlier section <fixtures>`.
+To initialize and make accessible a microwave instance, we'll use *the slash global storage*.
+We already covered :ref:`the global storage in brief in an earlier section <global_storage>`.
 We'll simply initialize and assign a microwave object at the beginning of the :ref:`session <sessions>`:

 .. code-block:: python